10 Powerful Stoicism Quotes for Life: Practical Wisdom You Can Use Today

 Seneca wrote this while physically unwell — which makes it considerably more than a motivational claim.
 He is describing something he was actively experiencing: that engaging with difficulty, rather than avoiding or resenting it, produces a kind of mental capacity that comfort cannot.
 Just as muscle develops only under resistance, mental resilience develops only through genuine challenge.

 The practical implication is about your relationship to difficulty.
 If you treat every hardship as something to be escaped as quickly as possible, you never develop the capacity to handle it.
-If you treat it as training — not with false enthusiasm but with honest engagement — you gradually become someone who is less destabilised by difficulty, because you have handled it before.
+If you treat it as training — not with false enthusiasm but with honest engagement — you gradually become someone who is less destabilised by difficulty.

 For more on building resilience through Stoicism, read Powerful Stoic Exercises to Build Resilience.